- This event has passed.

 About The Event

-As part of the That Poetry Thing readings, join us at Smith’s Alternative for the launch of two new Recent Work titles:
+Join us at Smith’s Alternative, or via Zoom for the launch of three new Recent Work titles:

 Wild Curious Air by Jill Jones Wild Curious Air is a conversation, a series of readings or observances, full of shiftings: of ideas, words and bodies; through breath and breathlessness; intimacies and desires; ecstatic and dreaming states; and continuous retrievals of memory.
 It is a book of play and pleasure that acknowledges the global emergencies of the 21st century, as a calling to and a calling up of things, big and small, close and distant, made in language, made while moving among and through the world.
 Jill will be reading from Adelaide via Zoom.

 Nigh by Penelope Layland From the author of the award-winning Things I’ve thought to tell you since I saw you last comes a new collection of poems steeped in a sense of dark foreboding.
 Jumping from the global to the everyday, many of the poems in Nigh chime with the mood that all is not right with the world.
 Even in the seemingly mundane, or overtly beautiful, Layland finds some uncomfortable truths waiting to be unpicked.
 Nigh displays the confidence of a poet looking and thinking deeply about the world and offering it up in language as crisp as it is beguiling.